About the CFRE application process and requirements

 The written exam consists of 200 multiple choice questions.
 The examination items test your knowledge in six areas: current and prospective donor research, securing the gift, relationship building, volunteer involvement, leadership and management, and ethics and accountability.

 How do I study for the exam?

-My organisation doesn't have a planned giving programme.
+My organization doesn't have a planned giving program.
 Can I still pass the examination?

 The CFRE exam is a generalist exam designed to test the knowledge and skills you use on the job on a daily basis.
 It is designed to test mastery of knowledge of best practices and how to apply them.
 It is not an ‘information recall’ test, which is the type of test we are used to from school.
 Because the exam is testing ‘practice,’ there is not a single study source.

 The CFRE Test Content Outline and Resource Reading List are posted on our website.
 It is not expected that candidates read all the texts on the list, nor is it an exhaustive list.

 The CFRE examination is designed to test the baseline fundamental knowledge a candidate would have after five years.
 The exam covers a broad range of topics and does not expect expertise in any specific area.
 As long as you have a good understanding of the basic principles of various types of fundraising, you will not be ‘penalized’ for not having a lot of experience with a particular type of campaign or development function.